 - By making a few upfront investments, health system leaders can see significant ROI in terms of increased pharmacy revenue and improved compliance.
 It is recommended for the organizations to invest in the following manner:

-- Using latest technology and tools to support pharmacy, operations and revenue cycle staff in proactively identifying and correcting issues during charge capture.
+- Using the latest technology and tools to support pharmacy, operations, and revenue cycle staff in proactively identifying and correcting issues during charge capture.

-Today is all over mentioned and its very challenging that political and regulatory environment is putting pressure on hospital finances.
-Health care centers, clinics and hospitals are struggling to maintain positive operating margins amid decreasing government reimbursement, increasing drug prices, and growing drug shortages and rising cost of care.
+Today is all over mentioned and it’s very challenging that the political and regulatory environment is putting pressure on hospital finances.
+Health care centers, clinics, and hospitals are struggling to maintain positive operating margins amid decreasing government reimbursement, increasing drug prices, and growing drug shortages, and the rising cost of care.